Ahmed9sabry3/Ahmed9sabry3/README.md

 🚀 I am a Data Engineer passionate about building scalable data pipelines and transforming raw data into actionable insights.
 With expertise in data ingestion, processing, and analytics, I focus on technologies like Python, Apache Spark, Kafka, AWS, SQL, and BigQuery.
-I've worked on real-world projects involving ETL workflows, data warehousing, and machine learning pipelines, drawing from experiences in fintech and delivery platforms like Fawry and Talabat.
+I've worked on real-world projects involving ETL workflows, data warehousing, and machine learning pipelines.
 My mission is to drive data-driven decisions that power innovative solutions.

 🌟 I'm a continuous learner and problem-solver, always exploring new tools in big data and cloud computing.
-When I'm not engineering data flows, you'll find me diving into tech blogs or experimenting with open-source contributions.
 Feel free to connect with me on LinkedIn or drop an email at ahmed.s.sarhan02@gmail.com for data engineering discussions or collaborations!
 Let's build robust data systems together.

 <hr>